nattts/audiomood/README.md

 1.`git clone https://github.com/nattts/audiomood.git`

-2. if you prefer to run the server with the port of your choice, then in the project directory open file .env and set up the port:
+2.if you prefer to run the server with the port of your choice, then in the project directory open file .env and set up the port:
 PORT=<your port>

 otherwise the default 7000 port will be used.